labioinfoufsc/EpiBuilder/backend/README.md

-# epibuilder-backend
+# backend

-The `epibuilder-backend` is a Spring Boot application that serves as the backend for the `epibuilder-frontend` project.
+The `backend` is a Spring Boot application that serves as the backend for the `epibuilder-frontend` project.
 It provides an API, and also integrates with **Nextflow** for running bioinformatics workflow.

 ## Requirements